thephoeron/LLTHW/book/1-02-05-more-chars.md

 #\cuneiform_sign_an_plus_naga_opposing_an_plus_naga
 ```

 These names are not case-sensitive: you could type `#\Greek_Small_Letter_Lamda`, `#\GREEK_SMALL_LETTER_LAMDA`, or even `#\gReEK_sMaLl_LeTtER_lAmDA`, and the Lisp reader will see it the same---for style and legibility of your code, however, you should stick with the lower-case names.
-You can use this syntax to enter any Unicode character into the REPL.
+You can use this syntax to enter any Unicode character into the SBCL REPL.

 #### What You Should See